- 30 August 2011 | Bodyboarding

 For the everyday routine, start by doing a forward and lateral neck stretch, a crossover twist and crossed knee lift.
 Then advance to 15 abdominal crunches, 10 burpees and 15 forward lunges.
 Add a 10-minute paddle in a longboard and walk for 20 minutes.

-Frequency and repetition are critical to a rapid body development.
+Frequency and repetition are critical to rapid body development.
 As time goes by, you can jump to a new level with push-ups, bench dip, split squat, stair climbing, mad cat stretches, arm circles, torso rotation, running, underwater swimming and quadriceps stretch.